Samantha Borkhoche, Ph.D.

 It uses various event study methods including the Fama and French (1993) 3-factor model

-It finds that the market perceives CBDC as having a negative impact on bank through bank disintermediation
+It finds that the market perceives CBDC as having a negative impact on banks through bank disintermediation

 Introduction to Digital Currencies: A Macroeconomic Experiment